 It is the Subcontractor's responsibility to understand and comply with all business laws and licensing requirements.

 If a Subcontractor/service provider enters a state to install equipment or goods or offer a service, it must have a license to do business in that state (and also register with the Secretary of State if it is a corporation).

 The State of Washington has streamlined its business license requirements pursuant to a Licensing Act (codified in the statutes appearing in R.C.W.
 19.02) and regulations appearing in W.A.C.
 308-300.
 The Subcontractor can apply directly to the Washington Department of Licensing and secure a "master license" for al the activities for which separate licenses were once required.
 Direct the Subcontractor to the following:

 Business License Center Department of Licensing Highways - Licensing Building

 Olympia, Washington 98504

-Mission Support Alliance maintains a list of Subcontractors with active Subcontracts and purchase orders in the Asset Suite (formerly "PassPort" Vendor Database.
+Mission Support Alliance (MSA) maintains a list of Subcontractors with active Subcontracts and purchase orders in the Asset Suite (formerly "PassPort" Vendor Database.
 (Note: The Asset Suite system uses the term "vendors".
-For MSA contracting purposes, the term "Subcontractor" generally refers to vendors, sellers and suppliers).
+For MSA contracting purposes, the term "Subcontractor" generally refers to Vendors, Sellers, and Suppliers).